esslamben/golang-react/README.md

 # golang-react
-Go lang server that serves a static react bundle with Dockerfile setup
+Go lang server that serves a static react bundle with Dockerfile setup.